sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/180 - regex.md

 Examples
 ====

 The following example narrows down text matched by an anchor line by using the Regex method.
-The Regex method extracts the last two four digits in a customer ID.
+The Regex method extracts the last four digits in a customer ID.

 **Config**